maidsafe/rfcs/proposed/0000-Remove-Transaction-Managers.md

 ###New protocols

-As these types are self validating and may contain different information, such as new protocols, `rdf`/`owl` data types then the limit of new data types and ability to link such data is extremely scalable.
+As these data types are now self validating and may contain different information, such as new protocols, `rdf`/`owl` data types, the limit of new data types and ability to link such data is extremely scalable.
 Such protocols could indeed easily encompass token based systems (a form of 'crypto-currency'), linked data, natural language learning databases, pre-compilation units, distributed version control systems (git like) etc.

 ###Compute